 Constructing major infrastructure projects

 EPA also provides guidance for minimising construction noise from major infrastructure projects.
-These activities should comply with the Civil construction, building and demolition guide (publication 1834).
-Find out more about noise from major infrastructure projects.
+These activities should take into consideration the Civil construction, building and demolition guide (publication 1834).

 Read more about construction noise

-Reviewed 15 January 2021
+Reviewed 15 November 2021